 What is Sensu?

-A Simple, Yet Powerful Framework
+A Simple, Yet Powerful Monitoring Event Pipeline

 Sensu is a comprehensive monitoring solution that is powerful enough to solve complex monitoring problems at scale, yet simple enough to use for traditional monitoring scenarios and small environments.
 It achieves this broad appeal via building upon two simple, yet powerful monitoring primitives: Service Checks and Event Processing.
-These building blocks also provide an infinitely extensible framework for composing monitoring solutions.
+These building blocks also provide infinitely extensible pipelines for composing monitoring solutions.

 What is a Service Check?